• Skip to primary navigation

 Instructions

-• Heat oil in a medium stock pot over medium high heat, then add the diced eggplant.
+• Heat oil over medium-high heat in a medium-stock pot, then add the diced eggplant.
 Cook eggplant for about 5 minutes or until gently browned, stirring often.
-Add diced red peppers and cook for another 5 minutes until softened.
+Add diced peppers and cook for another 5 minutes until softened.

-• Add garlic to pot and cook for about 30 seconds or until fragrant.
+• Add garlic and cook for about 30 seconds or until fragrant.

 • Add remaining ingredients to the pot including the tomato sauce, water, cumin, sugar, crushed red pepper flakes, salt and pepper.
 Stir and bring to a gentle boil.
 Turn down heat (simmer) and cover.

-• Cook for 1.5-2 hours (or longer) to allow the flavors to come together and eggplant and peppers to cook down more, stirring occasionally.
-Remove from heat, season with S&P to taste (if needed), and serve warm.
+• Cook for 1.5-2 hours (or longer) to allow the flavors to come together and for the eggplant and peppers to cook down, stirring occasionally.
+Remove the pot from heat, season with salt and pepper to taste (if needed), and serve warm.

 Notes